infinitempg/Summer-Research-2018/readme.md

 I prefer doing this in Atom, but you could use `vim` or some other text editor inside terminal.
 Anyways, open up `uvir_lowres.py`, `deimos_carpy.py`, and `iqutils.py` - all three need to be edited.

 Inside `uvir_lowres`:
-* Change `standard1` to the standard star we are calibrating to (typically starts with HD or BD)
+* Change `standard1` to the standard star we are calibrating to (this can be found in the `redux` folder, it typically starts with HD or BD)
 * Set the first code block to `False`
 * Set the second code block (`deimos_standard`) to `True`
   * Add `os.chdir('redux')` to the beginning of the code block
 * Set the third code block (`deimos_extract`) to `True`
   * Add (and then comment for now) `os.chdir('redux')` to the beginning of the code block
   * Set `science` to be the SN you are studying
-    * You can find the name by looking in the first code block.
+    * You can find this by looking in the `redux` folder as well.

 Inside `deimos_carpy`:
 * Change `import pyfits` to `from astropy.io import fits as pyfits`